RedHatSatellite/satellite-clone/docs/cloning.md

  **Important Notes:**

   - DHCP, DNS, and TFTP will be disabled during the install to avoid configuration errors.
 If you want to use provisioning on the cloned Satellite, you will have to manually re-enable these settings.
-  - The playbook will reset the admin password to "changeme"
+  - The playbook will reset the admin password to "changeme".
   - The playbook installs Satellite and may may take a while to complete.
+  - Make sure that the destination node has the same OS version as the original Satellite from which the backup data was generated.

 #### Prerequisites